-In early 2017 I began using a portrait lens to shoot architecture.
+In early 2017 I began using a long lens, typically used for portraits, to shoot architecture.

 It let me reach from the street to the tops of buildings, and along their facades.
 I fell quickly in love.
 The strangeness.
 The up-there-from-down-hereness.
 I began twisting, contorting, continuing in editing the play I started on the street.
-Gradually, these images have become a body of work that’s unified by its peculiar point of view.
-Shapes that start as distortions of the physical world, pushed further in the digital world, into tiny dreamscapes.
+Gradually, I’ve found a consistent point of view.
+Shapes that start as distortions of the physical world, pushed further in post-production, into tiny dreamscapes.
 Maybe dreamscape is too big a word, because they’re fragments.
-If you got context from just outside the frame, they’d fall right apart.
+If you saw their context, they’d fall right apart.
+Some magic is delicate.